codefellows/seattle-code-301n24/curriculum/class-15/project-guidelines.md

   - Routes should follow standard REST conventions

 - Data is persisted in a Mongo database
-  - Mongo database provisioned on the Heroku instance
+  - Mongo database provisioned in the cloud
   - Logical schemas with appropriate data types
   - Data model that maps to the problem domain
   - Ability to read records from the database